Commerce Reports

-Commerce Reports is an official publication of the United States Department of Commerce, published weekly.
-It was first published October 1, 1880.
+Commerce Reports was an official publication of the United States Department of Commerce, published weekly.
+It was first published on October 1, 1880.
 Extant archival copies have been digitized and are part of the Google Books digital library available online.
 Archival editions have also been digitized by the Digital Library Federation.

-Name history
+History

 The first publication was on October 1, 1880, as a monthly under the name Consular Reports.
 On January 1, 1898, it became a daily under the same name.
 On July 1, 1905, it was renamed Daily Consular and Trade Reports.
 On January 1, 1915, it was renamed Commerce Reports.